therossee/ThesisManagement-Group09/db_documentation.md

   → this table stores the applications for the thesis proposals (related to a specific thesis proposal -> proposal_id and made by a specific student -> student_id).
 The status attribute is by defeault 'waiting for approval', but it can be set to 'approved' or 'rejected'.
 - thesiStartRequest (**id**, student_id, application_id, proposal_id, title, description, supervisor_id, creation_date, approval_date, status)

   → this table captures comprehensive details to characterize a thesis start request.
-The student_id, supervisor_id, and creation_date attributes are non-nullable because initiating a request necessitates essential information such as the student making the request, the professor to whom it is addressed, and the date indicating when the request was made.
+The student_id, supervisor_id, title, description and creation_date attributes are non-nullable because initiating a request necessitates essential information such as the student making the request, the professor to whom it is addressed, the title of the start request, a description of it and the date indicating when the request was made.
 On the other hand, all the other attributes can be null because we want to allow the possibility to make a start request and then complete all the information after discussing it (as requested by the specifications).
 - thesisStartCosupervisor (**start_request_id**, **cosupervisor_id**)

   → this table allows to have multiple co-supervisors for the same thesis start request.